 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Internet. - 3.
-Select your WAN port.
+Select a port for internet service.
 Make sure the cable is securely connected to this port on your router.